AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ## Monitor chat events

-Chat SDK provides two types of event callbacks.
+Two types of event callbacks are available.

-After implementing `ChatSDKEventsObserver`, when a Chat SDK (`im_flutter_sdk`) method call starts, it will notify you through the `void onChatSDKEventBegin(ChatSDKEvent event)` callback, and when it ends, it will notify you through the void `onChatSDKEventEnd(ChatSDKEvent event, ChatError? error)` method.
+After implementing `ChatSDKEventsObserver`, when a Chat SDK method call starts, it will notify you through the `void onChatSDKEventBegin(ChatSDKEvent event)` callback; when it ends, it will notify you through the `void onChatSDKEventEnd(ChatSDKEvent event, ChatError? error)` method.
 Errors will be reported through `error`.

-After implementing `ChatUIKitEventsObservers`, you will get notified of UIKit-related events though `void onChatUIKitEventsReceived(ChatUIKitEvent event)` callbacks.
+After implementing `ChatUIKitEventsObservers`, you will get notified of UIKit-related events though `void onChatUIKitEventsReceived(ChatUIKitEvent event)` callbacks:

 ```dart
 class _ToastPageState extends State<ToastPage> with ChatSDKEventsObserver, ChatUIKitEventsObservers {